You have no items in your cart. Want to get some nice things?Go shopping

 Yet thought-provoking stats and predictions, such as the estimate that by 2050 there will be more plastic in the sea than fish, remind us that we still have a long way to go, on an individual and societal level.

-Simple Sustainable Living Tips
+Simple Sustainable Living Tips and Swaps

 - Wrap leftovers and seal bowls in the fridge with beeswax wraps or reusable alternatives, such as silicone stretch lids, instead of cling film